-Keeping with the mission to promote holistic health through positive energy, healing touch, and nature's medicine, DaddyBear™ has added CBD Massage in San Diego and CBD Massage in Los Angeles and Palm Springs to his menu of treatments, using a topical application composed of menthol and a full spectrum hemp oil.
+Keeping with the mission to promote holistic health through positive energy, healing touch, and nature's medicine, DaddyBear™ offers CBD to any treatment.
+We use a topical application composed of menthol and a full spectrum hemp oil.
 This hemp oil contains relevant cannabinoids, terpenes and flavonoids, including a significant amount of naturally occurring CBD acids, that serves both as a potent analgesic and anti-inflammatory treatment.
 In addition, Menthol is a powerful naturally occurring terpene, shown to increase absorption of other molecules through the skin layers into muscle and circulation.(1) An important distinction to recognize, the product used and sold by DaddyBear™ is derived from hemp.

 The marijuana plant contains over 113 different chemical compounds known as cannabinoids.
 These compounds interact with our bodies via the endocannabinoid system.
 The two most well-known cannabinoids are THC (tetrahydrocannabinol) and CBD (cannabidiol).
 THC is responsible for the euphoric, mind-altering effects of the cannabis plant as well as for several medical uses such as relaxation, sleep and drowsiness, appetite stimulant, painkiller, anti-emetic (nausea), and muscle relaxant.(2) Preclinical studies also indicate that THC kills certain types of cancer cells.(3) CBD however is non-psychoactive(4) and has shown to reduce pain, inflammation, epileptic seizures(3), nausea, spasms, intestinal contractions, artery blockage, and tumor cell growth.
 It is also known to be a mild antidepressant, and as an antipsychotic.(2)